ese3500/final-project-yanfu-srikrishna/README.md

 HRS 03 - The ultrasonic sensor shall be mounted on top of a servo motor.
 The servo motor should rotate 360 degrees to help enable scanning for obstacles around the vehicle by the ultrasonic sensor.

+We were able to partially implement this, in that our servo motor only rotates 180 degrees, but this change was intentional due to the requirements of our project.
+Firstly, the servo motor that we used can only rotate 270 degrees, not the full 360 degrees.
+We also realized that based on how we mounted the servo, if we performed a full 360 degree rotation, the servo would face the chassis, registering mistakenly a distance less than 12 cm (thereby "detecting" an obstacle and trying its best to rotate).
+For this reason, limited ourselves to a 180 degree rotation.

 HRS 04 - We shall use an ESP32 for interfacing with the Blynk app, thereby enabling wireless control of the vehicle via phone.

 HRS 05 - We shall utilize a 128x160 LCD screen to display a radar indicating the ultrasonic sensor's sweep.
 The display will interface with the corresponding ATMEGA328PB through the SPI protocol.